RadleighSmith/hockley-woods/README.md

 * iPhone 11 - Safari and Chrome

-I made use of Google chromes dev tools to allow to me emulate other devices not a my disposal, I also was able to test it in the responsive dimesion in real-time.
+I made use of Google Chrome dev tools to allow to me emulate other devices not a my disposal, I also was able to test it in the responsive dimension in real-time.

 <img src="assets/readme-images/google-dev-tools-screenshot.png">

 ### Lighthouse

-When pushing the website through the lighthouse extension I was getting an error with my Map as it was missing a title giving me a score of 97 on my accesibility.
+When pushing the website through the lighthouse extension I was getting an error with my Map as it was missing a title giving me a score of 97 on my accessibility.

 <img src="assets/readme-images/lighthouse-before-fix.png">

 <img src="assets/readme-images/lighthouse-map-error.png">

-However after adding a title attribute to the map this error was cleared.
+However, after adding a title attribute to the map this error was cleared.

 <img src="assets/readme-images/lighthouse-after-fix.png">